-How long do these Vegan Gluten-Free Chocolate Brownies keep for?
+How long do these keep for?

 Quite unusually for gluten-free baked goods, the texture of these brownies lasts for a good few days - they should be stored covered in the fridge as you don't want the tofu to go bad!

 - Chocolate Cookies

 - Chocolate Banana Bread

 - Chocolate Cupcakes

 - Avocado Brownies